We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However... whey is more than just protein.
-There are tons of other nutrients in there, some with potent biological effects.
+However, whey is more than just protein.
+It contains many other nutrients, some with potent biological effects.

-In fact, it is one of the best studied supplements in the world.
+In fact, it’s one of the best-studied supplements in the world.

 Whey is found in the watery portion of milk.
-When cheese is produced, the fatty parts of the milk coagulate and the whey is separated from it as a by-product (4).
+When cheese is produced, the fatty parts of the milk coagulate and the whey is separated from it as a byproduct (3).

-If you’ve ever opened a yogurt container to see liquid floating on top, this is whey.
-Cheese makers used to discard it before they discovered its commercial value (5).
+If you’ve ever opened a yogurt container to see liquid floating on top — that’s whey.
+Cheesemakers used to discard it before they discovered its commercial value (4).

-After being separated during cheese production, whey goes through a series of processing steps to become what people generally recognize as whey protein... a powder that is added to shakes, meal replacements and protein bars (6).
+After being separated during cheese production, whey goes through various processing steps to become what people generally recognize as whey protein — a powder that is added to shakes, meal replacements and protein bars (5).

-Whey protein doesn’t taste very good on its own, which is why it is usually flavoured.
-Chocolate, vanilla and strawberry flavored powders are popular.
+Whey protein doesn’t taste very good on its own, which is why it’s usually flavored.
+Chocolate-, vanilla- and strawberry-flavored powders are popular.

-It’s important that you read the ingredients list, because some of them can have unhealthy additives like refined sugar.
+It’s important to read the ingredients list, as some products may have unhealthy additives like refined sugar.

-Most flavored whey proteins are also pretty delicious and can be used to make healthy recipes (like smoothies) taste incredibly good.
+Most flavored whey proteins are also rather delicious and can be used to add an incredible taste to healthy recipes like smoothies.

-Bottom Line: Whey protein is a mixture of proteins in whey, which forms as a by-product of cheese production.
-It is usually sold as a flavoured powder, which is added to shakes, meal replacements and protein bars.
+Whey protein is a mixture of proteins in whey, which is a byproduct of cheese production.
+It’s usually sold as a flavored powder, which is added to shakes, meal replacements and protein bars.

 Proteins are the main building blocks of the human body.

-Proteins are also the building blocks of the contractile elements in muscle.
+Proteins are also the building blocks of the contractile elements in your muscles.

-Some amino acids are produced by the body’s cells, while others must be gotten from foods.
-The ones that we must get from foods are termed "essential" amino acids.
+Some amino acids are produced by your body’s cells, while others are supplied by the food you eat.
+The ones that you must get from foods are termed essential amino acids.

-Proteins that supply all the essential amino acids are the best... and whey protein is loaded with them.
+Proteins that supply all nine essential amino acids are the best, and whey protein is loaded with them.

-It is particularly high in important Branched Chain Amino Acids (BCAAs) like Leucine, and also contains a large amount of Cysteine (8).
+It’s particularly high in important branched-chain amino acids (BCAAs) like leucine, and also contains a high amount of cysteine (

 Whey protein appears to be particularly effective at stimulating growth in humans.
-Human breast milk is actually 60% whey, compared to 20% in cow’s milk (11).
+In fact, human breast milk is 60% whey, compared to 20% in cow’s milk (

 The proteins in whey are of a very high quality.
-They are loaded with essential amino acids, including Leucine and Cysteine.
+They’re loaded with essential amino acids, including leucine and cysteine.

-There are several popular types of whey protein available.
+There are several popular types of whey protein.

-The main difference between them, is the way they have been processed.
+Their main difference is in the way they have been processed.

-- Isolate: 90% protein, or higher.
-Contains less lactose and fat, and is missing a lot of the beneficial nutrients found in whey protein concentrate.
+- Isolate: 90% protein, or higher; contains less lactose and fat and lacks a lot of the beneficial nutrients found in whey protein concentrate.

-If you have problems tolerating concentrate, or you’re trying to emphasize protein while keeping carbs and fat low, then whey protein isolate (or even hydrolysate) may be a better option.
+If you have problems tolerating concentrate, or you’re trying to emphasize protein while keeping carbs and fat low, whey protein isolate — or even hydrolysate — may be a better option.

-Keep in mind that despite concentrate being the most popular form, most of the studies used whey protein isolate.
+Keep in mind that even though concentrate is the most popular form, most studies have examined whey protein isolate.

 Whey protein is popular among athletes, bodybuilders, fitness models, as well as people looking to improve their performance in the gym.

-- Hormones: It increases release of anabolic hormones that can stimulate muscle growth, such as Insulin (13).
+- Hormones: It increases the release of anabolic hormones that can stimulate muscle growth, such as insulin (

-- Leucine: It is high in the amino acid Leucine, which is known to stimulate muscle protein synthesis at the molecular and genetic level (14, 15).
+- Leucine: It’s high in the amino acid leucine, which is known to stimulate muscle protein synthesis at the molecular and genetic level (

-- Fast Absorption: Whey protein is absorbed and utilized very quickly compared to other types of protein (16).
+- Fast absorption: Whey protein is absorbed and utilized very quickly compared to other types of protein (

-Whey protein has been shown to be particularly effective at increasing muscle growth when consumed right before, after or during a workout, but muscle protein synthesis is usually maximized in the time period after training (17, 18, 19, 20).
+Whey protein has been shown to be particularly effective at increasing muscle growth when consumed right before, after or during a workout.
+Muscle protein synthesis is usually maximized in the time period after training (

 When compared to casein, the evidence is more mixed.
-Whey appears to be effective in the short-term, but casein stimulates muscle growth over a longer period, so the net effect appears to be similar (24, 25, 26, 27, 28).
+Whey appears to be effective in the short-term, but casein stimulates muscle growth over a longer period, making the net effect similar (

-However... keep in mind that unless your diet is already lacking in protein, supplementing with whey protein is unlikely to have a huge effect on your results.
+Also, keep in mind that unless your diet is already lacking in protein, supplementing with whey protein is unlikely to have a significant effect on your results.

 Therefore, the evidence of whey protein on muscle and strength is mixed, and the results may vary greatly between individuals.

-Bottom Line: There is a lot of evidence that whey protein is effective at increasing muscle and strength gains, although some studies find no effect.
+There is a lot of evidence that whey protein is effective at increasing muscle and strength gains, though some studies find no effect.

 Taking whey protein is a great way to increase your protein intake, which should have major benefits for weight loss.

-Studies have shown that replacing other sources of calories with whey protein, combined with weight lifting, can cause weight loss of about 8 pounds, while increasing lean muscle mass (36).
+Studies have shown that replacing other sources of calories with whey protein, combined with weight lifting, can cause weight loss of about 8 pounds (3.5 kg) while increasing lean muscle mass (

-Protein has been shown to help weight loss by boosting metabolism (calories out) and reducing appetite (calories in).
-Whey protein can help increase fat loss, while preserving lean muscle mass.
+Protein has been shown to aid weight loss by boosting metabolism and reducing appetite.
+Whey protein can help increase fat loss while preserving lean muscle mass.

-Beyond just muscle, strength and leanness, whey protein can provide numerous other health benefits.
+Beyond just muscle, strength and leanness, whey protein may provide numerous other health benefits.

-The fact that whey protein is very high in the amino acid Cysteine seems to mediate many of the health benefits.
-Cysteine does this by raising levels of Glutathione, the main antioxidant substance in the body’s cells (55, 56).
+The fact that whey protein is very high in the amino acid cysteine seems to mediate many of these health benefits.
+Cysteine does this by raising levels of glutathione, the main antioxidant substance in your body’s cells (

-Bottom Line: Whey has many beneficial components besides just protein.
-It is high in the amino acid Cysteine, which raises levels of the antioxidant Glutathione and leads to all sorts of benefits.
+Whey is high in essential amino acids and other healthy nutrients.
+It’s also rich in the amino acid cysteine, which raises levels of the antioxidant glutathione and leads to many health benefits.